Taranathpoudel/CanonLBP2900Both/README.md

 ## Contact
 If you have any questions or feedback, feel free to reach out to:
 - **Developer:** Er.
 Tara Nath Poudel
-- **Email:** [Insert your email address]

----

-Feel free to adjust the contact section and any other details as needed!
-This README should provide users with clear instructions on how to use the tool and what it does.